Summer power interruptions

 - Advising SA Power Networks where they are aware electricity has been restored to their area but they are not receiving power.

-- Utilising our recorded messaging service (telephone 13 13 66) regarding faults and not staying on line unnecessarily.
+- Utilising our online reporting tool and checking on estimated restoration times on our website or listening to our recorded messaging service (telephone 13 13 66) regarding faults and not staying on line unnecessarily.